invites people of all ages to walk (or walk/run in some cities) in support of allergy, asthma and anaphylaxis research and education.

 "Food for Thought", an on-line course

 A new and innovative course conceived by Drs.
 David Harpp, Joe Schwarcz & Ariel Fenster.
 Designed to provoke some thought, separate fact from fiction and of course, digest everything there is to know about food.
-It will run from Friday January 24 to Friday April 18.
+It was run from Friday January 24 to Friday April 18, 2014 and looks like if will be run again.

 While the focus of the course it not food allergy, it does offer a scientific framework for understanding food and its impact on health and society from past to present.
 Drs Joe Schwarcz and Ariel Fenster have done excellent presentations at AAIA conferences in the past, so we highly recommend this course.